 Why choose this course?

-Our course is your chance to dive into a world of design, try incredible techniques and make lifelong friendships with like-minded creatives.
+Our course is your chance to dive into a world of contemporary design, try incredible techniques and make lifelong friendships with like-minded creatives.
 It’s a career launchpad like no other – and it’s taken our graduates to some pretty impressive places.
 If you love expressing yourself visually, testing out new processes, making work that makes people go ‘wow’ and learning from the best – this course could be right up your street.

 What are the facilities like?

 Amazing.
 Learn in our vibrant, dedicated studio spaces and Mac labs.
 Do your research in our 24/7 library.
-Craft something unique in our screen-printing spaces.
+Craft something unique in our screen-printing, bookbinding and hack spaces.
 And try your hand at new techniques in our 3D design and laser-cutting workshops.

 What's the course about?

 You’ll begin by learning the understated power of typography, logo design, brand identity and layout – fundamentals that will underpin your craft, whatever direction you take.
-With them under your belt, at the end of the year you’ll have the option of continuing on a pure Graphic Design pathway or switching to our Graphic Design and Advertising degree.
+With them under your belt, at the end of the year you’ll have the option of continuing on a pure Graphic Design pathway or switching to our Graphic Design: Advertising and Branding degree.

 Your second year is a dynamic mixture of personal experimentation, balanced with a more professional focus.
 Regular sessions encourage you to develop your own visual style; whilst workshops teach more advanced software skills as well as a variety of printing techniques, collaborations with the other pathways and an international study trip.
 The year is also about working on live briefs with some of the world’s highest profile design agencies and developing your portfolio and building a CV.
-Fancy exploring motion graphics?
-Want to build your online presence?
-We’ve got you.
 There’s the chance to explore everything today’s tech has to offer, crafting your website, building your social media profile and creating a unique narrative that shows top design employers what an amazing designer you are.
 Throughout the course we’ll help you to investigate, understand and critique the history of the subject, the theories behind what’s happening in contemporary design as well as looking into future trends.

 Work placement/study abroad option: Between your second and final year, you’ll have the option to study abroad or do a work placement for up to a year.
 Not only will this give you an amazing experience to talk about but will also give your CV a boost.
 If you’d rather go straight to your final year, that’s absolutely fine too.

 By the time you start your final year, you’ll have a solid understanding of design and the specialisms that fire your imagination.
 You’ll pick from a huge range of creative projects, workshops and live briefs as well as developing your own self-directed projects — building a completely personal, standout portfolio.
 We’ll encourage original thinking, but we’ll also give you tons of support, inspiration and encouragement.

 And we won’t be the only ones.
 Throughout your course, we’ll invite amazing designers to lead workshops, set projects and become your mentors.
-Among others, New York / London agency Droga5 has been setting briefs for us for three years, Jessica Helfand has joined us as a visiting professor.
 Our proximity to London means it’s easy for us to invite people doing the most innovative and exciting work with us.

 It’s a powerful mix of freedom, inspiration and support that prepares you for an incredible career.
-In fact, it’s earned our students over 100 awards in the last 10 years, including at least one D&AD pencil every year since 2011.
+In fact, in recent years it’s earned our students award wins in all the most coveted competitions including D&AD yellow pencils, Creative Conscience Gold medals and ISTD awards.
 So, join our community and turn your creativity into a career you love.
 Who knows?
 Maybe you’ll be next.

 Your main campus is College Lane